Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/README.md

 ## Overview

-This comprehensive resource provides an SQL script and a stored procedure designed to facilitate the proactive monitoring of your SQL Server's health.
+The comprehensive resource provides an SQL script and a stored procedure designed to facilitate the proactive monitoring of your SQL Server's health.
 It encompasses a holistic view of database status, performance metrics, backup schedules, job execution, and other critical aspects.

 ## Contents